pauljnav/pauljnav.github.io/_posts/2025-01-08-blog-Convert-CIDRToSubnetMask.md

 # Convert CIDR to subnet mask in PowerShell

 ### Happy New Year to all
-It's 2025, a year we used to associate with science fiction is now a reality, and "still no flying cars"!
+It's 2025, and a year we used to associate with science fiction has arrived, yet "still no flying cars"!

-It's the beginning of a new year, and I'm back at my usual daily stuff; building labs, virtual machines, creating, testing and solving Jira, etc. And today, I wanted to add a network adapter to a new VM and I asked myself "how would I define MAC address based off having the machines CIDR"?
+It's the beginning of a new year, and like most I'm back at my usual daily efforts; building labs, virtual machines, creating, testing and solving issues for customers, etc. And today, I wanted to add a network adapter to a new VM, and I asked myself "how would I define a MAC address based off a CIDR"?

-Well it got me thinking (and also chatting with my LLM) and in this post I'm sharing the end result.
-A function named `Convert-CIDRToSubnetMask`
+Well it got me thinking (and chatting with my LLM) and in this post I'm sharing the end result.
+A function named `Convert-CIDRToSubnetMask` and within it I try to explain the math and byte handling that is relevant for the overall mechanism.
+Refer to the wikipedia article for more information.

-I hope you find the goodies useful.
+Here are the goodies, I hope you find it useful.
 ```powershell
 function Convert-CIDRToSubnetMask
 {